-Make a batch of these healthy Freezer Breakfast Burritos for a quick and easy on-the-go breakfast.
-Whole wheat tortillas are filled with chicken, sausage, eggs, vegetables and cheese, then frozen until ready to eat.
+Make a batch of freezer breakfast burritos for a quick and easy on-the-go breakfast.
+Whole wheat tortillas are filled with chicken, sausage, eggs, vegetables, and cheese, then frozen until ready to eat.

 You can make an entire batch of 12 freezer burritos in less than an hour, and they will keep for up to 3 months in the freezer.
 There's nothing better than having a hot and filling breakfast without all the extra work.